 Through tutoring, in order to help support himself through college, he discovered that he loved teaching.
 At just 22 years old, even before completion of his graduate degree, he found himself teaching his first college course.
 And the rest was history.
 He went on to become a tenured professor in St. Louis teaching physiology, anatomy and microbiology to future nurses and other healthcare professionals.

 It wasn’t until after six years of teaching that he regained the “itch of entrepreneurism”.
 He started a real estate business where he bought and sold investment properties.
-He wrote a weight loss plan known as “The 9th Law”.
+He wrote a nutrition and weight loss plan known as “The 9th Law”.
 And then he and his future wife, Kimberly, created a software program for children teaching them how to eat healthy.
-Much of this work can still be found on the internet in the form of TV and radio appearances, lectures, websites, and articles.
+Although none of these programs had much success, what was learned in these “failures” laid the critical foundation for his future.

-Because Snaric never studied business in college, he had to search for and seek out materials from which to learn.
-He found what he was looking for in greats such as Jay Abraham, Dan Kennedy, Gary Halbert, and Frank Kern.
-And like so many entrepreneurs, the book “Rich Dad, Poor Dad” had a profound influence on him.
+Because Snaric never studied business in college, he had to search for and seek out materials from which to “self-educate”.
+He found what he was looking for by studying the marketing greats such as Jay Abraham, Dan Kennedy, Gary Halbert, and Frank Kern.
+And like so many entrepreneurs, the books “Rich Dad, Poor Dad” and “Think and Grow Rich” had a profound influence on him.

-Snaric’s greatest motivation comes from the teachers and standardized tests that told him he will not succeed in college.
-A guidance counselor once told him that he was best suited to be a bus driver, and nothing more.
+Snaric’s greatest motivation comes from the high school teachers and standardized tests that told him he will not succeed in college.
+A guidance counselor once told him that based on a standardized test he was best suited to be a bus driver, and nothing more.